kubernetes-sigs/jobset/keps/672-succeeded-startup-policy/README.md

 ## Alternatives

-### Add ExecutionPolicyRule parameter into the StartupPolicy API

-Currently, when StartupPolicy is set to InOrder, the controller waits until replicatedJobs be in Ready status before creating the next replicatedJobs.

-We can re-use add the `ExecutionPolicyRule` parameter into `StartupPolicy` to give user an ability to specify the required Job status before creating the next ReplicatedJobs.

 ### Using workflow engine to execute sequence of jobs

-Instead of implementing the ExecutionPolicy feature in JobSet, users can leverage existing workflow engines like Argo Workflow or Tekton Pipeline to execute it.
+Instead of supported Succeeded condition in StartupPolicy, users can leverage the existing workflow engines like Argo Workflow or Tekton Pipeline to execute it.

 While workflow engines are a good option for orchestrating Directed Acyclic Graphs (DAGs),